SparrowFabrications/sparrowfabrications.github.io/lomography-sprocket-rocket.md

 ## Lomography Sprocket Rocket Shutter Release Cable Adapter
 Lomography Sprocket Rocket Shutter Release Cable Adapter.
 Please note the cable required is shown but not included.
 Works with cables [such as this one]({{ site.amazon_cable_url}}).
+Camera shown is not included.

 Designed by me from scratch to fit the Lomography Sprocket Rocket camera.
 It allows you to use a shutter release cable for beautiful long exposure pictures or selfies.